 Use what you have on hand and toppings you love.
 Mini chocolate chips are another option that could be fun but I stick with the nut version here.

-with Rhodes frozen bread dough
+with frozen dough

-If you want to use frozen rolls or dough you will need to defrost it first.
-Roll it out so it is thin, like 1/4″ thick.
+If you want to know how to bake frozen rolls like this, you will need to defrost it first.
+Roll it out so it is thin, like 1/4โ€ณ thick.
 Slice into 1 inch pieces and roll up like a cinnamon roll.
 Use these just as you would refrigerated dough described below.

 We made these on the weekend for breakfast and they lasted all of about 5 minutes.
 I had to scoop 3 up for my husband before the kids devoured them all.
 I personally loved the addition of the dried cherries, blueberries and raisins.